jorgebartra1/Machine-Learning/README.md

 ## Usage example

 Find if the image used in the model belongs to a HUMAN person.
 If the image is a human then find the face(s), eyes and smile.
-See the screen shot and the code below:
+See the screen shot sample of the code below:

 ![facefeatures](https://user-images.githubusercontent.com/14510359/39091509-3d71031a-45c3-11e8-9e4f-946331a6298c.png)